glitchybunny/woahzone/README.md

 :ghost: *Currently halloween themed* :ghost:

 ## Instructions
-It's designed to be as simple as possible to install and host without having to read much documentation at all.
-You should be able to run this on a heroku instance without much trouble.
+It's designed to be as simple as possible to install and host without having to read too much documentation.
+You should be able to run this on a heroku instance without much trouble, and I imagine it'll work self-hosted and on other platforms too.

-For reference, app.js is the node server, and /static/js/client.js is the javascript loaded by the client when they connect.
+For reference, app.js is the node server, and /static/js/woahzone.js is the main javascript module loaded by the client when they connect.

 **How to run locally:**
 1. Make sure you have npm and nodejs installed - they're required for this.